vechain/rosetta/README.md

 ### Why exchanges need VIP191

 - The exchange will transfer currencies from hot wallet to the safe cold wallet from time to time.
-When there's not enough VTHO in the hot wallet or want to transfer all currencies includ VTHO, the exchange can use the exchange can use VIP191 function to pay the transaction fee.
+When there's not enough VTHO in the hot wallet or want to transfer all currencies includ VTHO, the exchange can use VIP191 function to pay the transaction fee.

 ### How to use it

-- Step1: Create a VIP191 payloads
+- Step 1: Create a VIP191 payloads

 Create a VIP191 payload, add `FeeDelegation` operation to operations, `account` is fee delegator address, `amount.value` default 0 .